brillout/parcel-ssr/readme.md

 # `@parcel-ssr`

 `@parcel-ssr` is an SSR tool based on Parcel v2.
-It's tiny, simple, and powerful:
+It's tiny, simple and yet powerful:
 - Tiny &mdash; only few hundreds LOCs.
-- Simple &mdash; Parcel Zero-config
+- Simple &mdash; Parcel's zero-config means that build just works.
+No more complex webpack configurations.
 - Powerful:
   - It works with
     any view library (React, Vue, RNW, Svelte, ...),